IAmLokken/DeepDungeonOverlay/README.md

 Current Features

-- Score (Estimate)
+* Score (Estimate)
--- The overlay will give you a real-time estimate on your current score.
+	* The overlay will give you a real-time estimate on your current score.
 Please see the In Development section for caveats.

-- For the current floor, floor set, and run:
+* Satistics:
 	* Monster kills
 	* Mimic (Korrigan) kills
 	* Traps triggered
 	* Floor enchantments applied (using a Serenity will decrement this count)
 	* Total floor sets completed in 30 minutes or less

-- For the current floor:
+* Pomanders:
--- Safety (Enabled if one was used this floor)
+	* Safety (Enabled if one was used this floor)
--- Sight (Enabled if one was used this floor)
+	* Sight (Enabled if one was used this floor)
--- Affluence (Enabled if one was used last floor and currently active) -- Alteration (Enabled if one was used last floor and currently active) -- Flight (Enabled if one was used last floor and currently active)
+	* Affluence (Enabled if one was used last floor and currently active)
+	* Alteration (Enabled if one was used last floor and currently active)
+	* Flight (Enabled if one was used last floor and currently active)

 - Beastiary Information:
 -- Enemy Name